dyn20/Writeups-CTF/README.md

 I mainly focus on web so most of my challenges are web challenges.

-Hope it will be helpful for you.
+Hope it will be useful for you.
 ## Thank you.